iog-edu-kenya-2024/weekly-assignment-1-tyvan266/README.md

 ### Subtask 1.7.4

-Instead of running a GP-program in the IO monad, we can also simulate the behaviour of such a program by providing a (possibly infinite) list of input values.
+Instead of running a GP-program in the IO monad, we can also simulate the behavior of such a program by providing a (possibly infinite) list of input values.
 Write a function
 ```